 So, you finally purchased your grail watch.
-Or maybe you have a Rolex in your collection that you’ve always been fond of.
-What better way to show off your Rolex than to take some really great photos?
+Or maybe you have a few different Rolex watches in your collection that you’ve always loved.
+What better way to show off your timepieces than to take some really great photos?

-Find a spot close to a window or go outside under the cover of a patio or tree, or in other words, avoid direct sunlight.
-Watches, in general, are often made up of shiny components, such as polished metals and crystals, so it’s essential to keep reflections in mind.
-Taking your photos away from direct sunlight prevents washy and distracting reflections in the crystal.
+Find a spot close to a window or go outside under the cover of a patio or tree – or in other words, try to avoid direct sunlight.
+Watches are often made up of shiny components, such as polished metals and crystals, so it’s essential to keep reflections in mind.
+Taking your photos away from direct sunlight prevents washy and distracting reflections on the crystal.

 On the other hand, if it’s too dark, it may result in blurry or grainy images.
 Finding the right balance between natural sunlight and shade is important.
 You can also add some drama to your photos by taking advantage of interesting light, such as a single small window in a room, the glow of a neon light, or a flashlight pointed at an angle towards your watch.

 The dial is the first thing anyone sees when they look at a Rolex watch, so it’s important to highlight it as much as possible.
 Setting the hands at 10:10 keeps the wording on the dial unobstructed and frames the logo nicely.

 Don’t be afraid to get close; your watch should fill up the frame.
 If you’re using a DSLR, choose a macro lens.
 This will allow you to shoot a closer photo and will produce an amazing shot.
 A DSLR camera also gives you more control.
 If you go that route, you should also consider using a tripod to achieve the sharpest images possible, as photographing anything close-up can often be a pretty shaky process.